Listing Agent vs Selling Agent: What’s the Difference?

 What is a selling agent?

-Selling agents help buyers find credible lenders.
 Most selling agents encourage buyers to go through the pre-qualification or pre-approval process before looking for homes.
+A good selling agent has a network of local real estate-related professionals they can send clients to for help and advice regarding mortgages.

-Selling agents help buyers find potential properties.
-A selling agent uses their knowledge of local real estate, the MLS, and pocket listings to find properties for their buyers.
+A selling agent uses their knowledge of local real estate, the MLS, and pocket listings (listings not advertised to the general public) to find properties for their buyers.
 Then, they coordinate the showings and help clients analyze the pros and cons of each home.

-Selling agents help the buyer during the closing process.
-As a buyer’s representative, you will help your client with all the legal and financial paperwork required in the home-buying process.
+As a buyer’s representative, you will help your client with all the legal and financial paperwork required for the home-buying process.

 Learn More About the Industry with Colibri Real Estate